Procedure For Institutional Policy E-12: Grading Scale

 A student who is successful on the retest in achieving a 70.0% or greater in Year 1 or Year 2 or a score equal to or greater than the set standard score on the Year 3 COMAT exam will have their R grade converted to a course grade of 70 that will be recorded on the student’s transcript.
 The original course grade will not appear on the student’s transcript.
 A student who is unable to retest at the scheduled time for any reason will have their R grade reverted to the original course grade.

 5.5.1 A student may have only one course grade of R at any one time and may have up to two R grades per year in Years 1 and 2.
 Only one R grade is allowed per academic year in Year 3.
 If a student has an R grade for a course, any subsequent course grade of <70% will be considered a course failure and may not be reexamined.
 An R grade cannot be assigned if a course ends after the second retest period of the academic year.

 A student is not eligible for assignment of an R grade if the exam failure was due to an unexcused absence or any other issue resulting in a grade reduction.

 A student may only retest or remediate one course at the end of the year, not both.
-Example: A student with one course failure at the end of the first semester who then receives an R grade during the second semester then fails that course.
-The student will be remanded to the Student Promotions Committee and viewed as having two course failures.
+A student with one course failure at the end of the first semester who then receives an R grade during the second semester that then fails a course will be remanded to the Student Promotions Committee and viewed as having two course failures.